Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Does Microsoft Copilot work without a Microsoft 365 subscription?

-Yes — the free and $20/month Copilot Pro tiers work without a Microsoft 365 subscription as a standalone AI chatbot.
+Yes.
+The free and $20/month Copilot Pro tiers work without a Microsoft 365 subscription as a standalone AI chatbot.
 However, the signature productivity features (drafting in Word, summarizing Outlook emails, generating Excel formulas in-context) require an active Microsoft 365 subscription plus the $30/user/month M365 Copilot add-on.

 Is Microsoft Copilot safe for enterprise use?

 Yes.
 Microsoft Copilot is built on Azure infrastructure with SOC 2, ISO 27001, HIPAA, and GDPR compliance baked in.
-Enterprise data is not used to train models by default, and it integrates with Microsoft Purview for data governance and eDiscovery — making it one of the strongest enterprise AI options available in 2026.
+Enterprise data is not used to train models by default, and it integrates with Microsoft Purview for data governance and eDiscovery, making it one of the strongest enterprise AI options available in 2026.

 Written by the Perspective AI team

-Try Perspective AI Free →
+Try Perspective AI →